 A review of kettlebell research published by Crimson Publishers found that existing research on kettlebell training strongly supports its benefits on cardio fitness, muscular strength, and power.
 Interestingly though, there is a lack of evidence regarding load selection — how heavy you should lift.

-I tried this 30-day kettlebell challenge workout to build strength all over — here’s what happened
+I tried the 10-minute 30-day kettlebell challenge to build strength all over — here’s what happened

 I decided to give the 30-day kettlebell challenge a go, and here’s what I noticed.

 Yep, I felt exhausted.
 However, I have been testing other workouts alongside my training, so it was somewhat expected.
 I would recommend scaling back on other training if you plan to undertake this challenge, as it’s pretty hardcore on the body and the implications of overtraining go far beyond increasing your injury risk.
 For example, some research shows that overtraining can impact the central nervous system, negatively affecting mood.